inviqa/ansible-jumpcloud/tests/README.md

 ansible-playbook -i inventory playbook.yml
 ```

-To run the test on a specific containers you will need tocreate additional inventory files, i.e:
+To run the test on a specific containers you will need to create additional inventory files, i.e:

 ```